 December 28, 1994- Santo Domingo, Dominican Republic

 By God’s grace, He opened the door for me to take my second course in graduate school over the next two weeks in the Dominican Republic.
-I was short three days of vacation time at work, but Marge RN, who is retiring on December 31, kindly gave me three days from her vacation account!
-She said she wanted to encourage me in my journey of becoming a Nurse Practitioner.
+I was short three days of vacation time at work, but Marge RN, who is retiring on December 31, kindly gave me three days from her vacation account.
+She said she wanted to encourage me to become a Nurse Practitioner.

 I arose at 5:30 a.m. and flew through Puerto Rico to get here.
 I heard Spanish throughout the plane, but they spoke so fast that I could only pick up bits and pieces.
-Dr. Elaine is the professor from State University and has been here quite a few times.
-She is single and has traveled all over the world, having worked for four years on the Ship Hope.
-She is very personable, and her Spanish is quite good.
-Debbie is a senior undergrad nursing student and speaks good Spanish, having been an exchange student in Spain when she was 14 years old.
-Julie is also a senior and seems a little nervous and speaks no Spanish.
+Dr. Elaine, our teaching professor from State University, has visited here several times.
+She is single, has traveled all over the world, and worked 4 years on the Ship Hope.
+Her Spanish is quite good.
+Debbie is a senior undergrad nursing student and speaks good Spanish, from living in Spain when she was fourteen years old as an exchange student.
+Julie is also a senior, appears nervous, and speaks no Spanish.
 Paula will be my roommate, is a senior in nursing, and comes from a neighboring state university.

-Dr. D, who is certified in tropical and travel medicine, gave us several very interesting lectures before our departure.
-I also completed the required readings on the culture of the Dominican Republic and their specific beliefs.
+Dr. D, who is certified in tropical and travel medicine, gave us several valuable lectures before our departure.
+I completed the required readings on the culture of the Dominican Republic and their specific beliefs.
 We began taking our malaria prevention medicine two weeks ago.
-Dr. Elaine told us about a very helpful book written for the lay person called “Where There is No Doctor”.
-It has also been translated into a number of languages.
-It tells how to treat common aliments with locally available plants and foods, how to build a sanitary latrine, how to administer first aid, etc.
+Dr. Elaine told us about a helpful book written for the layperson translated into a number of languages called “Where There is No Doctor”.
+The reader learns how to treat common ailments with locally available plants and foods, how to build a sanitary latrine, how to administer first aid, etc.

 I called missionaries who live here, and Pastor N. will give me a ride to church on Sunday, January 8.
-His daughter is a MD and began a clinic, church, and school about 20 miles from here which she administers, so he will also take the group there when we return to Santo Domingo.
-It is so wonderful to leave all the details of the next two weeks with the Lord.
-I don’t know exactly why the Lord brought me here, but I’m excited to be here and let Him work through me.
+His daughter, a family practice physician, began a clinic, church, and school about 20 miles from here which she administers.
+He will also take the group there when we return to Santo Domingo.
+I leave all the details of the next two weeks with the Lord.
+I don’t know why the Lord brought me here, but I’m excited to learn all I can and let Him work through me.

 December 29, 1994 – San Juan

 Cora showed us photos of some of the 500 infants in her survival program.
-The changes were amazing!
-She has only had about ten infants die in the past 18 months since she initially started the program with 50 infants.
-Many mothers don’t return after the first visit, so accurate statistics are difficult to keep.
+The changes were amazing.
+She has only had about ten infants die in the past eighteen months.
+Many mothers don’t return after the first visit, so she has difficulty keeping accurate statistics.

-Then Cora helped me put my mosquito netting on my bed.
-Mosquitoes are very active this time of year.
+Cora then helped me put my netting on my bed to keep out the nasty mosquitos.
 I am already itching and only brought a small tube of cortisone cream.
-Tomorrow we stay overnight in a village for our cultural immersion, so that should be quite the experience!
+Tomorrow we stay overnight in a village for our cultural immersion.

 December 30-31, Pan Dia Village

-Our morning began with delicious quiche, papaya, fresh pineapple, squeezed orange juice, homemade granola, and coffee for breakfast.
+Our morning began with a delicious breakfast of quiche, papaya, fresh pineapple, squeezed orange juice, homemade granola, and coffee.
 Then Cora gave us a tour of the clinic run by the Mennonite church.
-They have several primary care exam rooms, two operating and recovery rooms, pharmacy, and a lab.
-It looks quite modern and advanced compared to other developing countries I have seen.
-Then we toured the crowded noisy busy market with fresh produce, rice, beans, and newly killed plucked chickens for sale.
-I bought a lime squeezer that looked unique.
+Their primary care exam rooms, two operating and recovery rooms, pharmacy, and lab look quite modern compared to other developing countries I have witnessed.
+Next, we visited the crowded noisy market with fresh produce, rice, beans, and newly killed plucked chickens for sale.
+I bought a unique metal lime squeezer.

-Angel then drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion with the Health Promoter named Clara.
-Paula and I will live tonight in this village, and Julie and Debbie will be in another village.
-Since no one in either village speaks English, this way we will have at least one student who speaks fairly good Spanish.
-Clara showed us to the Peace Corps worker’s home where we will stay tonight while she is away on holiday.
-There is one double bed, a kitchen table, a small two burner gas stove, and oven.
+Angel drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion and introduced us to Clara, the Health Promoter.
+Paula and I will live tonight in this village, and Julie and Debbie will stay in another village.
+Since no one in either village speaks English, we will have at least one student who speaks fairly good Spanish.
+Clara led us to the Peace Corps worker’s home where we will stay tonight while she is away on holiday.
+There is one double bed, a kitchen table, a small two-burner gas stove, and an oven.
 The outhouse was covered in excrement which Clara cleaned while we took a nap (siesta).

-Four teen girls and guys then took us on a hike through the village and the countryside.
-We didn’t know where we were going or how long we would be gone, so we made the mistake of leaving our water bottles behind on this very warm day.
-The country is beautiful with fields of corn, tobacco, beans, and banana trees.
-We crossed a river with much trepidation!
-Dr Elaine told us not to wade in the river in bare feet because we might pick up Schistosomiasis worms (Snail fever) through our feet. https://en.wikipedia.org/wiki/Schistosomiasis.
-One of the young guys, who weighed about 120 pounds, carried the other girls across the stream on his back, but I just couldn’t let him carry me.
-So I took off my shoes, held his hand, and waded across while asking the Lord to protect me from the worms.
-The water was refreshing because it was about 90 degrees out.
+Four teen girls and guys took us on a hike through the village and the countryside.
+We didn’t know where we were going or how long we would be gone, so we made the mistake of leaving our water bottles behind on this hot day.
+We enjoyed walking through lush fields of corn, tobacco, beans, and banana trees.
+We crossed a river with much trepidation.
+Dr. Elaine told us not to wade in the river in bare feet because we might pick up Schistosomiasis worms (Snail fever) through our feet.

 Then one of the boys shinnied up a coconut palm tree and threw down a bunch of ripe coconuts.
-The other guy pulled out a machete , sliced off the top of the coconut, and handed us each one to drink.
-The coconut milk tasted wonderful and quenched my thirst as I drank two of them.
-Dr Elaine taught us that coconut milk is an isotonic solution (same pH as human blood) and could be infused intravenously for fluids in an emergency.
+The other guy pulled out a machete, sliced off the top of the coconut, and handed us each one to drink.
+The coconut milk tasted wonderful and quenched my thirst.
+Dr. Elaine taught us that coconut milk is an isotonic solution (the same pH as human blood) and could be infused intravenously for fluids in an emergency.

-Then a man took us back to Pan Dia in his pick up truck.
+Then a man took us back to Pan Dia in his pickup truck.
 Clara served us a beautiful lunch of chicken, rice, fried vegetables, and banana.
-I added orange soda pop to drink that I bought at the local store.
+I added orange soda pop that I bought at the local store.
 It’s exhausting to try and communicate and listen to the Spanish.
 I’m trying hard to remember all the new phrases and words I’m learning.
-There is a baby screaming on the other side of our thin wall in our home, dogs barking outside, and loud motor scooters speeding by constantly.
-So much for peace and quiet in the country!
+There is a baby screaming on the other side of the thin wall in our home, dogs barking outside, and loud motor scooters speeding by constantly.
+So much for peace and quiet in the country.

-And so began our two week transcultural nursing course in the Dominican Republic.
-I was totally exhausted the next morning after being up most of the night from the screaming baby on the other side of the thin wall, blaring latino music, and dogs barking.
+And so began our two-week transcultural nursing course in the Dominican Republic.
+I was exhausted the next morning after being up most of the night from the screaming baby on the other side of the thin wall and the neighborhood noise.
 But it was a great experience to learn how many people in the world learn to live with very little.